flyteorg/flyte/rsts/concepts/architecture.rst

 The Data Plane is the engine that accepts DAGs, and fulfills workflow executions by launching tasks in the order defined by the graph.
 Requests to the Data Plane generally come via the control plane, and not from end-users.

 In order to support compute-intensive workflows at massive scale, the Data Plane needs to launch containers on a cluster of machines.
-The current implementation leverages `kubernetes <https://kubernetes.io/>`_ for cluster management.
+The current implementation leverages `Kubernetes <https://kubernetes.io/>`_ for cluster management.

-Unlike the user-facing control-plane, the Data Plane does not expose a traditional REST/gRPC API.
-To launch an execution in the Data Plane, you create a “flyteworkflow” resource in kubernetes.
+Unlike the user-facing Control Plane, the Data Plane does not expose a traditional REST/gRPC API.
+To launch an execution in the Data Plane, you create a “flyteworkflow” resource in Kubernetes.
-A “flyteworkflow” is a kubernetes `Custom Resource <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_ (CRD) created by our team.
-This custom resource represents the flyte workflow DAG.
+A “flyteworkflow” is a Kubernetes `Custom Resource <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_ (CRD) created by our team.
+This custom resource represents the Flyte workflow DAG.

-The core state machine that processes flyteworkflows is worker we call **FlytePropeller**.
+The core state machine that processes flyteworkflows is the worker known as **FlytePropeller**.

-FlytePropeller leverages the kubernetes `operator pattern <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>`_.
-It polls the kubernetes API, looking for newly created flyteworkflow resources.
-FlytePropeller understands the workflow DAG, and launches the appropriate kubernetes pods as needed to complete tasks.
+FlytePropeller leverages the Kubernetes `operator pattern <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>`_.
+It polls the Kubernetes API, looking for newly created flyteworkflow resources.
+FlytePropeller understands the workflow DAG, and launches the appropriate Kubernetes pods as needed to complete tasks.
 It periodically checks for completed tasks, launching downstream tasks until the workflow is complete.

 **Plugins**

 Each task in a flyteworkflow DAG has a specified **type**.
 The logic for fulfilling a task is determined by its task type.
-In the most basic case, FlytePropeller launches a single kubernetes pod to fulfill a task.
+In the basic case, FlytePropeller launches a single Kubernetes pod to fulfill a task.
-More complex task types require workloads to be distributed across hundreds of pods.
+Complex task types require workloads to be distributed across hundreds of pods.

-The type-specific task logic is separated into isolated code modules that we call **plugins**.
+The type-specific task logic is separated into isolated code modules known as **plugins**.
 Each task type has an associated plugin that is responsible for handling tasks of its type.
 For each task in a workflow, FlytePropeller activates the appropriate plugin based on the task type in order to fullfill the task.

-The Flyte team has pre-built plugins for Hive, Spark, and AWS Batch, and more.
+The Flyte team has pre-built plugins for Hive, Spark, AWS Batch, and :ref:`more <integrations>`.
 To support new use-cases, developers can create their own plugins and bundle them in their FlytePropeller deployment.

 Component Code Architecture